Vance-Victor/CourseWor/README.md

 Technologies Used:

 Programming Language: Implementation using C#.
+Database: Sqllite.

-Framework: Developed using .NET Core, a cross-platform, high-performance framework for building modern, cloud-based, and internet-connected applications.
+Framework: Developed using .NET Core.

-RESTful API: Implementation of a RESTful API architecture to expose endpoints for interacting with the backend service.
+RESTful API: Implementation of a RESTful API architecture.

 Entity Framework: Utilizes Entity Framework Core for object-relational mapping (ORM), simplifying database interactions and providing a seamless integration with the C# application.